-Besides a garnish or an addition to salads, microgreens can be used as ingredients in food.
-Especially soups and egg dishes.
+Besides a garnish or an addition to salads, microgreens can be used as an ingredient in food—especially soups and egg dishes.

 The nutritional benefits of microgreens are even more significant when you use various greens in one dish.

-No one would think of serving 3 or 4 steamed vegetables in the same meal, but you can use smaller amounts of multiple microgreens providing you with a more nutritious meal.
+No one would think of serving 3 or 4 steamed vegetables in the same meal, but you can use smaller amounts of multiple microgreens to provide a more nutritious meal.

 Adding a variety of microgreens increases the number of vitamins and minerals in the meal.